Resident234/php.net/pages/www.php.net_function.autoload.php.md

 ```
 <?php
-// we&apos;ve writen this code where we need
+// we've writen this code where we need
 function __autoload($classname) {
     $filename = "./". $classname .".php";
     include_once($filename);
 }

-// we&apos;ve called a class ***
+// we've called a class ***
 $obj = new myClass();
 ?>
 ```

 *** At this line, our "./myClass.php" will be included!
-This is the magic that we&apos;re wondering...
-And you get this result "myClass init&apos;ed successfuly!!!".
+This is the magic that we're wondering...
+And you get this result "myClass init'ed successfuly!!!".

 So, if you call a class that named as myClass then a file will be included myClass.php if it exists (if not you get an include error normally).
 If you call Foo, Foo.php will be included, and so on...

-And you don&apos;t need some code like this anymore;
+And you don't need some code like this anymore;